Settings

 Sparkpost API settings

 The settings can be found in the Sparkpost dashboard.
-The URL for the server is:
+This is the standard configuration:

 ReCAPTCHA settings

-At RSVP events it can of course occur that sick minds spam you with all kind of different real or bogus emailaddresses, even if you have confirmations enabled.
-Worse, they may give you a bad reputation, and receiving domains can flag you as spammer.
-For these cases you can use Google reCAPTCHA.
-Sign in and setup up your domain; Fast Events only supports v2 at the moment.
+For these cases you can use Google reCAPTCHA or Cloudflare Turnstile.
+Sign in and setup up your domain.
+Fast Events only supports Google ReCaptcha v2 checkbox at the moment.
 Once setup, copy the keys to the Site key and Secret key.
-Switch on the ReCaptcha flag in the Basics tab and the booking screen will have a ReCaptcha.
+Switch on the ReCaptcha flag in the Event settings and the booking screen will have a ReCaptcha.

 REST API settings